20minute/someExes/radar/readme.txt

 PS: There is a cross product issue in my library of Vector3D. (fixed)

-Question: If a car and a person are at same area, I don't know which one should be printed at the screen. or both of them should be printed?

 Advanced : we can use BSP or octree to divide the space...